NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Heat Pump: Fraction Heat Load Served**

 The heating load served by the heat pump.
+If not provided, defaults to 1.

 - **Name:** ``heat_pump_fraction_heat_load_served``
 - **Type:** ``Double``